Social Security Survivor Benefits

 Benefit Fact Sheet

-In cases where the Soldier does not meet any of the above criteria, and the death was on active duty or active duty for training and is determined to be service-connected, a special gratuitous allowance is paid by the Department of Veterans Affairs (VA) under Title 38 U.S.C.
+In cases where the Service Member does not meet any of the above criteria, and the death was on active duty or active duty for training and is determined to be service-connected, a special gratuitous allowance is paid by the Department of Veterans Affairs (VA) under Title 38 U.S.C.
 1312(a).
 The Social Security Administration certifies the benefit entitlement, eligible beneficiaries, and amounts payable.

-Permanently reduced amounts are payable to a surviving spouse as early as age 60.
-The combined surviving spouse and children's benefit is subject to a monthly Family Maximum.
+Permanently reduced amounts are payable to a surviving Spouse as early as age 60.
+The combined surviving Spouse and Children's benefit is subject to a monthly Family Maximum.

 For more information, please visit the Social Security Survivor Benefit webpage maintained by the Social Security Administration:

 Topic 751 - Social Security and Medicare Withholding Rates